Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Hochschild and quantum cohomologies

 Theorem \ref{annulusmain} is expected to hold in that generality.
 Namely we expect

-Here $\text{\bf e}_I$ is a basis of the cohomology $H(X;\Lambda)$.
+Here $\text{\bf e}_I$ is a basis of the cohomology $H(X;\Lambda_{\rm nov})$.
 See Proposition \ref{propconclusion} for sign $\pm$.
 Other notations are the same as in Section \ref{sec:annuli}.

 Many parts of the proof in Section \ref{sec:annuli} can be generalized to the non-toric case.
 However we take short cut in several places in Section \ref{sec:annuli}.
-So several parts of the proof should be rewritten in the general case. \begin{rem} \begin{enumerate} \item In the monotone case the map $i_{L,0}$ coincides with the map $i_L$ appearing in \cite{bircor2} Theorem A (iii). \cite{bircor2} attributes those maps to the paper \cite{albers}.
-Indeed, the map $\xi_k$ and $\tau_k$ which appears in Theorem 1.5 \cite{albers} (defined in the monotone case) coincide with (\ref{iqinduce}) and (\ref{LMinduce}), respectively.
+So several parts of the proof should be rewritten in the general case. \begin{rem} \begin{enumerate} \item In the monotone case the map $i_{L,0}$ coincides with the map $i_L$ appearing in \cite[Theorem A (iii)]{bircor2}.
+The authors of \cite{bircor2} attributes those maps to the paper \cite{albers}.
+Indeed, the map $\xi_k$ and $\tau_k$ which appear in \cite[Theorem 1.5]{albers} (defined in the monotone case) coincide with (\ref{iqinduce}) and (\ref{LMinduce}), respectively.

-One of the main applications of Theorem 1.5 \cite{albers} is to prove nontriviality of Lagrangian Floer cohomology under certain conditions.
+One of the main applications of \cite[Theorem 1.5]{albers} is to prove nontriviality of Lagrangian Floer cohomology under certain conditions.
 The fundamental chain of $L$ is used for this purpose there.
-In the proof of \cite{fooo00} Theorem 6.13 (6.14.3) a similar argument had been used for the same purpose.
+In the proof of \cite[Theorem 6.13 (6.14.3)]{fooo00} a similar argument had been used for the same purpose.
 The operators $\frak p$ was introduced in \cite{fooo06} in order to make this argument more systematic. \item We used the moduli space of pseudo-holomorphic annuli to prove (\ref{21mainformulagen}) in the toric case.
 The moduli space of pseudo-holomorphic annuli is also used in \cite{bircor} and in \cite{abouz}. \end{enumerate} \end{rem}